TFSA basics: Contributions and withdrawals

 - Withdrawals from a TFSA are tax-free.

-- Unused TFSA contribution room is carried forward and accumulates in future years.
+- Just like with the RRSP, unused TFSA contribution room is carried forward and accumulates in future years.

 More important details about Tax Free Savings Accounts